Șaru Dornei

-Șaru Dornei is a commune located in Suceava County, in the historical region of Bukovina, northeastern Romania.
-It is composed of seven villages: Gura Haitii, Neagra Șarului (the commune centre), Plaiu Șarului, Sărișor, Sărișoru Mare, Șaru Bucovinei, and Șaru Dornei.
+Șaru Dornei is a commune located in Suceava County, northeastern Romania.
+It is composed of seven villages, six located in the historical region of Western Moldavia, Gura Haitii, Neagra Șarului (the commune centre), Plaiu Șarului, Sărișor, Sărișoru Mare, and Șaru Dornei, and one, Șaru Bucovinei, located in Bukovina.

 Administration and local politics

 Commune council

 The commune's current local council has the following political composition, according to the results of the 2020 Romanian local elections: